twopointone/image-resize-lambda/README.md

         Type parameter defines the type of image processing we want to do with our image.
 This is a required parameter.

         6. path
-        The path of your file
+        The path of your file.